AI-Hypercomputer/maxtext/getting_started/Data_Input_Pipeline.md

 -->
 ## Data Input Pipeline

 Currently MaxText supports two data input pipelines: the tfds (tensorflow_datasets) based pipeline as default, and the Grain pipeline for determinism.
+In addition, we are experimenting with the HuggingFace input pipeline.

 ### Deterministic Data Input Pipeline - Grain